Programs & Services

 +Carriage House Student Lounge & Gaming System and Board Games

 The Carriage House is accessible 24 hours a day with a student ID.
-The student lounge area include a big screen television with surround sound, Wii, DVD and VCR players, an ATM, and a coin operated soda machine.
+The student lounge area includes a big screen television with surround sound, Wii, DVD players, an ATM, and a coin operated soda machine.
 It’s a great place to study, watch TV, or hang out with friends.
 The Carriage House is also the home of Student Affairs, and Student Activities, so it’s a one-stop-shop for student needs.

 Carriage House Lounge